 Kappy joined The Human Race Theatre family in 2018, moving from NYC where she served as the Associate General Manager at Snug Harbor Productions on Red Roses, Green Gold at the Minetta Lane Theatre.
 Kappy was also the Company Manager for GLORIA: A Life at the Daryl Roth Theatre.
 While in Los Angeles, Kappy served as Associate Director of Artistic Development at Pasadena Playhouse and Special Projects Coordinator at Center Theatre Group.
 She has produced numerous Off-Broadway and regional productions as well as awards ceremonies and fundraisers: The World of Nick Adams celebrity benefit for Paul Newman’s Hole in the Wall Gang Camps; Stephen Sondheim’s 75th: The Concert at the Hollywood Bowl; CTG’s All About Gordon Farewell Gala for Gordon Davidson.
 She is a founder and former producer of Directors Lab West in Los Angeles and alumni of Lincoln Center’s Directors Lab.
 Kappy is a member of the Rotary Club of Dayton.
 MFA in Producing and Management from Columbia University.

 Emily N. Wells took over as the new Artistic Director in June, 2022.
 Emily is an award-winning theatre director, creative producer and educator with over 25 years experience including a significant emphasis on new plays and musicals.
 Joining Human Race Theatre Company as the new Artistic Director realizes a dream come true for Emily, as the company’s mission echoes her own: to open the doors of art and creativity to all people through stories that reflect our shared humanity.

 After spending many years as a freelancer, Emily took a position as a senior producer for Houston Grand Opera, where she focused on community building through new work development of pieces with significance to the 3rd largest Metro in the US.
 Her role at HGO encompassed producing a vast scale of works, including the Telly Award-winning Star- cross’d opera web series.
-Emily will direct the 2023 HGO world premiere of Another City, a new opera that tells the true stories of unhoused Houstonians and those who aid them.
+Emily staged the 2023 HGO world premiere of Another City, a new opera that tells the true stories of unhoused Houstonians and those who aid them.
 She also served as guest director and adjunct faculty at Houston’s prestigious Rice University, and led several fundraising efforts for congenital heart disease.